 While it would be useful to characterize many phenomena at the 1 km level, other factors can impact the resolution at this level.
-The angular diameter of the star can be a limiting factor: for the 28 Sgr occultation by Titan, the effective stellar size was estimated to be 20 km.
+The angular diameter of the star can be a limiting factor; for the 28 Sgr occultation by Titan, the effective stellar size was estimated to be 20 km.
 For fainter occultation stars, the stellar size is more typically around 1 km.

-The Fresnel diffraction limit is a second limiting factor.
+The Fresnel diffraction limit is a second limiting factor:

-Fresnel Limit =
+Fresnel limit =

 $$\sqrt{\lambda D/2}$$

-(1)
+, (1)

 where λ is the wavelength of the observation and D is the distance to the occulter.
-For visible wavelength events ($\lambda = 700$ nm) at Jupiter's average distance from the Earth, the Fresnel scale is 0.7 km.
+For visible-wavelength events ($\lambda = 700$ nm) at Jupiter's average distance from the Earth, the Fresnel scale is 0.7 km.
 For infrared (2.2 μ m) events at 30 AU, the Fresnel scale is 4.45 km.

-The scale heights of the atmospheres of Jupiter, Uranus, Titan and Pluto range from 20 to 60 km.
-A frame rate of 2 Hz will oversample the scale heights, and faster frame rates will reveal density and temperature perturbations on the scales of a few km.
-Accordingly, we have chosen frame rates up to 20 Hz as a PHOT design goal, which means that the PHOT cameras must have dead time between frames that is small compared to 0.05 s.
+The scale heights of the atmospheres of Jupiter, Uranus, Titan, and Pluto range from 20 to 60 km.
+A frame rate of 2 Hz will oversample the scale heights, and faster frame rates will reveal density and temperature perturbations on the scales of a few kilometers.
+Accordingly, we have chosen frame rates up to 20 Hz as a PHOT design goal, which means that the PHOT cameras must have dead time between frames that is small compared with 0.05 s.
 Near-zero dead time between exposures is routinely achieved with frame transfer (FT) CCDs.
 With FT CCDs, the dead time between exposures is the time required to transfer charge from the active region of the CCD to the storage region, typically a few microseconds per parallel shift or a few milliseconds per exposure.
 The storage region can be read out without disturbing the active region.
-Provided the read-out time is less than the requested exposure time, a sequence of frames can be obtained with only a few milliseconds of dead time between frames.
+Provided the readout time is less than the requested exposure time, a sequence of frames can be obtained with only a few milliseconds of dead time between frames.

-The read-out time is often inversely correlated with the read noise: at the time the PHOT systems were assembled, CCDs with 5 - 10 MHz read-out rates typically had read noises in the 10 e-/read range, while slower rates (e.g., 100 KHz) achieved read noises in neighborhoods of 1 to 3 e- per read.
-There are ways to improve the overall frame rate and still reap the benefits of low read noise system.
-Consider 100 KHz as a lower limit: at 100 KHz, a 512 x 512 frame read-out would take about 2.5 s, much longer than the target exposure time of 0.1 to 0.05 s.
-In practice, however, one can usually reduce the number of read-out operations per frame by reading subframes around the occultation star and binning pixels in hardware.
+The readout time is often inversely correlated with the read noise; at the time the PHOT systems were assembled, CCDs with 5-10 MHz readout rates typically had read noises in the 10 e^- read-1 range, while slower rates (e.g., 100 KHz) achieved read noises in the neighborhood of $1-3 e^{-1}$ read-1.
+There are ways to improve the overall frame rate and still reap the benefits of a low read noise system.
+Consider 100 KHz as a lower limit; at 100 KHz, a 512×512 frame readout would take about 2.5 s, much longer than the target exposure time of 0.1 to 0.05 s.
+In practice, however, one can usually reduce the number of readout operations per frame by reading subframes around the occultation star and binning pixels in hardware.
 The disadvantage of reading small subframes is the reduced number of on-chip stars that might be used as photometric standards.
-Nevertheless, a 128 x 128 subframe, binned 2 x 2, takes just over 0.04 s per frame to read at 100 KHz and is compatible with a 20 Hz frame transfer system.
+Nevertheless, a 128×128 subframe, binned 2×2 , takes just over 0.04 s frame-1 to read at 100 KHz and is compatible with a 20 Hz frame transfer system.